Physics 406: Introduction to Astronomy

 Join the Class "Cosmology and Our View of the World", INCO 796

-always taught in the Spring Semester, this year with
+always taught during the Spring Semester, coming year again with

 Prof. E. Möbius (Physics), Prof. T. Davis (Genetics), & Prof. W. DeVries (Philosophy)